kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

    $ netstat -ntlp | grep 2181
    ```

-5. Install NoSQL DB:
+5. Install a NoSQL DB:

-> **Note:** Kaa requires one of possible options: MongoDB or Cassandra.
+> **Note:** Kaa requires one of two options: MongoDB or Cassandra.
 MongoDB is the default choice.

 <ul>
 <li style="list-style-type: none;">